 Since then, DC has continued quite strongly, and in all likelihood will co-dominate the English-speaking comic industry for years to come.

-As of September 2011, breaking their tradition of waiting 10 years after the last time with the Infinite Crisis series, DC performed a hard-reset on their entire universe back to square one to make the stories and characters 'younger and more relevant' to the modern age.
-This took the form of "the New 52" comics revamped, including Superman, Batman, Wonder Woman, the Flash, Aquaman and the Justice League.
+As of September 2011, breaking their tradition of waiting 10 years after the last time with the Infinite Crisis series, DC performed a hard-reset on their entire universe back to square one, as a means of making their stories and characters 'younger and more relevant' to the modern age.
+This took the form of the New 52 comics revamped, including Superman, Batman, Wonder Woman, the Flash, Aquaman and the Justice League.
 Eventually, so many fans were alienated by this movenote that DC eventually decided to backtrack with DC Rebirth saying the previous revision was Dr. Manhattan of Watchmen's fault.

-In 2013, it was announced that DC would be relocating its main offices from New York to Los Angeles to better integrate its multimedia operations, and be within closer communicative contact with their Hollywood-based parent company, Warner Bros.
+In 2013, it was announced that DC would be relocating its main offices from Midtown Manhattan to Burbank to better integrate its multimedia operations, and be within closer communicative contact with their Hollywood-based parent company, Warner Bros.

 - Arc Number: Since 2006, "52" has been the arc number for the DC Universe, being the title of a weekly series, the number of Earths in their multiverse, the number of DCU titles in their 2011 reboot, et cetera.
 This may no longer apply as of Convergence and DC Rebirth.